mreg-archive/fpdi/README.md

 $fpdi = new \fpdi\FPDI();
 ```

-PLEASE NOT THAT THIS PACKAGE IS PROCESSED PROGRAMMATICALLY FOR THE itbz\\fpdi RELEASE
+PLEASE NOT THAT THIS PACKAGE IS PROCESSED PROGRAMMATICALLY

 BUG REPORTS AND SUGGESTED CHANGES SHOULD BE DIRECTED TO
 [SETASIGN](http://www.setasign.com/products/fpdi/about/) DIRECTLY

 BUGS RELATED TO THIS CONVERSION CAN BE REPORTED
 [HERE](https://github.com/hanneskod/fpdi/issues)